 When we moved into our house two years ago, the contractors left a large roll of kraft brown paper.
 But for a few presents wrapped in upcycled packaging from online orders or reused gift bags, I’ve wrapped every gift over the last two years in that everlasting roll of brown kraft paper.
 And I have no plans to ever buy gift wrap again.

 Once the brown kraft paper runs out, I have plenty of brown paper from online order package deliveries to keep all my gifts wrapped and ready.

 Recently, I started making gift wrap accessories from upcycled materials as well.
 I’m not one to create ornate gift wrap displays, but I always need something with the recipient’s name on it, at the very least.
 Kudos to my previous life as a scrapbooker for dropping this idea in my lap.

 Made from sturdy cardstock and adorned with lots of great colors and designs, greeting cards make great material for upcycling and decorating.
 Every scrapbooker knows this!
 I always feel guilty tossing them in the recycling bin, but I also hate collecting them.

 Alas, greeting cards meet paper punch.

 I know this seems so obvious.
 For some reason though, it took me years to stumble on this.
 It might have something to do with my willingness to simply write the recipient’s name on the brown kraft paper in ugly hotel pen ink, but I’m thrilled to have finally found a better (and much prettier) alternative.

-A quick note about creating the tags: Be sure that both side of the cardstock do not have writing on them.
-You may be able to incorporate some of the designs into the cards like I did with the stars, but most people don’t care to see bits and pieces of the loving birthday note from your grandmother.
+A quick note about creating the tags: Be sure that both sides of the cardstock do not have writing on them.
+You may be able to incorporate some of the designs into the cards as I did with the stars, but most people don’t care to see bits and pieces of the loving birthday note from your grandmother.